jumpstart-assignments/my-first-assignment/README.md

-# your-first-assignment
+# my-first-assignment
-This is your first assignment
+This is my first assignment